Planeshifter/node-wordnet-magic/README.md

 ## What is it about?

-Since natural language processing (NLP) has to deal with a lot of non-digital features (comprising ambivalence, dubiety of language, not to mention irony, lies or rethorical tricks and ruses) it always has been a great challenge, confronting the programmer with a constant need of sense disambiguation.
+Since natural language processing (NLP) has to deal with a lot of non-digital features (comprising ambivalence, dubiety of language, not to mention irony, lies or rhetorical tricks and ruses) it always has been a great challenge, confronting the programmer with a constant need of sense disambiguation.

-The WordNet project of Princeton University, developed for more than 20 years, has been designed for the needs of computer linguistics and has proven to be a very valuabe resource in many of the hardest NLP tasks.
+The WordNet project of Princeton University, developed for more than 20 years, has been designed for the needs of computer linguistics and has proven to be a very valuable resource in many of the hardest NLP tasks.

 The objective of this package is to make this richness available to the node eco-system.
 There are quite a few wordnet packages already, providing some nice features, but there is none that tries to reflect the complete WordNet architecture (centered around synsets).
 This is what the wordnet-magic module is aiming for.